pattern-finder/api/README.md

 To run the production version, run docker-compose.prod.yml or paste it in the  configuration of Portainer.
 This will pull an image from a private registry, that was build during CI using Dockerfile, and run it.

+## CI/CD
+CI/CD is automated via github actions.
+### Tests
+Before merging a pull request, pipeline runs tests , eslint, and prettier via test.yml

+### Build
+Whenever a change is pushed to the main branch, tests, eslint and prettier are run, followed by a build.
+This allows us to unsure the code is safe before deploying it.

+### Release
+When a release is published, a docker image is built and pushed into a docker registry, for it to then be pulled by the production server.
+Then, a webhook is called on the production server for it to pull the new image.